Purpose of the Rural Initiative Scheme

 - encourage island producers to evaluate export market potential

-Your application must be submitted by the 31st January 2014 to be considered by the RIS Panel for funding.
+Your application must be submitted by 23 January 2015 to be considered by the RIS Panel for funding.

 Download RIS application form (size 81kb)